yomorun/yomo-source-noise-example/README.md

 - YOMO_SOURCE_MQTT_ZIPPER_ADDR: Set the service address of the remote noise-zipper.
 - YOMO_SOURCE_MQTT_SERVER_ADDR: Set the external service address of this noise-source.
-- The data to be sent needs to be encoded using y3-codec.
+- The data to be sent needs to be encoded using JSON codec.

 #### 3. run